2002 Van Wert–Roselms tornado

-The 2002 Van Wert–Roselms tornado was a violent tornado that struck the city of Van Wert and the community of Roselms, Ohio on November 10, 2002.
+On November 10, 2002, a violent and deadly tornado struck the city of Van Wert and the community of Roselms, Ohio, United States.
 The National Weather Service rated the worst of the damage F4 on the Fujita scale, near and within the Van Wert area.
 In Van Wert, hundreds of homes and businesses were damaged or destroyed, with several homes and businesses sustaining F4 damage.
 Among these businesses, a movie theater, was leveled by the tornado, but the sixty people attending the feature inside the theater survived.
 In Roselms, only one single structure was left standing.
 The tornado killed four people, injured seventeen others, and was credited for over $30 million in damages.